barend-erasmus/linear-regression/README.md

 In this example `b` will be `0.3852`.

-Thus the Glucose Level of a 30 year old would be:
+Thus the Glucose Level of a 30-year-old would be:

 ```
 y = a + bx